Scottish-Tech-Army/streetassist-exporter/docs/deploy.md

 ### Uploading data files

-*TODO: document where these files are currently stored.*

 Upload the various CSV files containing historical data.

+- Download the files from [the Sharepoint site](https://streetassistcouk.sharepoint.com/:f:/s/ITOperations/EmH4V3yQxztBn7GHdZxbzV0B3Pd40-YvlT_MJ4K_9rzOjA?e=E2TbD4).

 - Go to the [Azure Portal](https://portal.azure.com), and log in with the correct identity.

 - Select the resource group containing the exporter (you can find a list of resource groups in the menu).
 This will show a list of resources in the RG.

-- Click on the storage account.
+- Find the upload button for the storage account.

     - Expand the `Data Storage` option on the left, and click on `Containers`.

     - There should be one container in the list named `csvdata`.
 Click on it.

-- Click on `Upload` at the top of the screen.
+    - There should be an `Upload` button at the top of the screen.

 - Select the CSV files to upload and click the `Upload` button.
 The full list of files is as follows.